-• Newly constructed office for Noida unit was inaugurated by MD/DFCCIL on 26.12.2021.
+• Newly constructed office for Noida unit was inaugurated by the Managing Director of the Company on 26.12.2021.

 2 Credit Rating

 The Company has received highest credit ratings from various Credit Rating Agencies.
 CARE Ratings Limited has affirmed CARE AAA(Is) Stable Rating for the Company vide its report dated 05.01.2022.
 CRISIL Rating Limited has reaffirmed